Notify me

 These factors are often combined . . . many watches which use organic materials such as wood are also aligned in various ways with conservation, ethical practices, sustainability, environmentally-friendly and eco-friendly initiatives, as you’ll see below when I talk about wood watches.

-We also have a section below, on sustainability in watch design.
+This article also has a section below, on sustainability in watch design.

 But first, let’s look at watches influenced by organic shapes and forms.